qjchio/LSMC_Assignment/README.md

 2. Used Antithetic Variate method.
 3. Used Control Variate method with a simple European Put option as the control.
 4. Used importance sampling but yielded undesired results.

+If anyone sees this, please feel free to critique my analysis.